 It is not possible to list the many hamlets, farmsteads and other topographical features shown on these maps.
 However, you may find it useful if we list the towns and principal villages or church parishes that are included on this map.
 Links are given for those for which detailed large-scale maps are also available.

-An index map is available showing the areas covered by the Inch to the Mile maps.
+• An index map is available showing the areas covered by the Inch to the Mile maps.
 Go to This Index Map.

-For a full list of maps for Ireland go to the Ireland page.
+• For a full list of maps for One Inch maps for Ireland go to the Ireland Inch to the Mile page; or for other maps of Ireland visit the Ireland page.

-You can order maps direct from our On-line Mapshop.
+• You can order maps direct from our On-line Mapshop.
 For other information and prices, and other areas, go to The Index Page.